the-turing-way/the-turing-way/book/website/communication/social-media.md

 * They have 1.2 billion monthly active users.
 * Character limit is 2,200.
-So larger than X but less than Facebook and Linkedin.
+So larger than X but less than Facebook and LinkedIn.
 * You can add tags to other users.
 * You can only add links in your bio so not in posts.
 But you can feature links using Linktree.